Knowledge base

 1. Required extensions:

-1. fileinto: to classify messages into folders.
+1. fileinto: to file messages in folders.

 2. editheader: to modify email headers.